Welcome to Perú!

 11:35 AM — MARANGANI BUFFET LUNCH — 3552 METERS ALTITUDE.

 Sicuani is a relatively large city of the highlands.
 The city is an important intersection, with the road to Puno / Arequipa passing through here.
 This city is surrounded by beautiful snowy hills.
-Afterwards, you have a buffet lunch in our exclusive restaurant with a family atmosphere.
+Afterward, you have a buffet lunch in our exclusive restaurant with a family atmosphere.

 12:50 PM — LA RAYA — 4335 METERS OF ALTITUDE.